nice-digital/nice-design-system/components/stacked-nav.md

 ---
 layout: sidebar
 title: Stacked navigation
-description: Navigation to support deeper content
+description: Navigation to support sub-pages within a section
 ---

-Navigation to support sub-pages within a section {:.lead}

 ## Why?
 When you need to sign post a user to child pages within a section.